AI SEO Statistics: Telecom (2026-07 edition)

 Across the 40 telecom answers it produced, Gemini recommended hiring a professional in 12.5% of them and suggested a DIY approach first 30% of the time.
 It named a specific provider in 32.5% of answers (about 1.4 distinct providers per answer) and included price or cost information 20% of the time.
 Gemini asked a clarifying question before answering in 0% of cases, warned about red flags or scams in 10%, and told the buyer to verify credentials in 0%, averaging 257 words per answer.
 On the remaining cues it told the buyer to check reviews in 0%, pointed to case studies or a portfolio in 2.5%, and framed the choice around local proximity in 2.5%; a selection-criteria checklist appeared in 32.5% of its answers and a recommendation to gather multiple quotes in 2.5%.

-Taken together, ChatGPT is the assistant most likely to route a telecom buyer to a professional (37.5%) and Gemini the least (12.5%).
+Taken together, ChatGPT is the assistant most likely to route a buyer researching telecom toward professional help (37.5%) and Gemini the least (12.5%).
 ChatGPT produced the longest answers, at 675 words on average.
-Specific providers were named most often by Gemini (32.5%) — even there, roughly one answer in 3 carried a name.
+Specific providers were named most often by Gemini (32.5%).
+Even there, roughly one answer in 3 carried a name.

 Where they disagree